 by Jennifer Riggins

-At Happy Melly — in case you haven’t noticed — we take transparency seriously.
-After all, we are an experiment in happiness at work, the only difference is that instead of a scientist going through and testing everything and then publishing our results, we’re transparent from the get-go, over-sharing details of our ongoing experiments.
+At Management 3.0 — in case you haven’t noticed — we take transparency seriously.
+After all, we experiment in happiness at work, the only difference is that instead of a scientist going through and testing everything and then publishing our results, we’re transparent from the get-go, over-sharing details of our ongoing experiments.
 During her first week of work, our newest member Sam sat in on an uncomfortable conversation where myself and a couple other colleagues were dealing with the stress over the lack of clarity of roles in our newest version of scaling.
 And then Sam wrote about it for the world to witness our awkwardness that was mostly resolved by open communication.

 But the one thing we haven’t been transparent about is our money.

 After all, our supporters are putting some money toward how our business works, and then our funders are sending a much more significant amount our way.
 Plus, one of those companies that continue to inspire us is Buffer, who have benefited from their “default to transparency“.
 We believe the modern business should work to take the edge of secrecy off of finances and become more transparent, but we feel an even greater responsibility because we’re taking your money.

 Our financial transparency wasn’t for lack of trying, it was more for lack of hiring the right person.
 But we finally have!
 Next week, we will introduce you to our fabulous financial wizard that has been spending the first part of the year getting us back on track toward fiscal clarity.
 Now, finally, today we can share some of that with you.